jontore/scala-talk/slides/talk.md

 ## Pure functions

 You actually already know this by now.
-It's simply a statless function.
+It's simply a stateless function.

-> If an expression can be replaced by its value without changing the behaviour of the program, it is said to be referentially transparent.
+> If an expression can be replaced by its value without changing the behavior of the program, it is said to be referentially transparent.

 <br>